-US approves India's Ranbaxy to make generic LipitorDecember 1st, 2011 in Medications
+US approves India's Ranbaxy to make generic LipitorDecember 1, 2011 in Medicine & Health / Medications

 Indian pharmaceutical giant Ranbaxy won US regulatory approval to make the first generic version of cholesterol lowering drug Lipitor, a Pfizer product whose patent expired Wednesday.

 Ranbaxy had faced delays in gaining US Food and Drug Administration approval due to problems with quality control at some of their Indian factories.